HCL-TECH-SOFTWARE/domino-backup/docs/backup-providers/veeam/install.md

 PermitTunnel no
 ```

+The following information is important for setting up the SSH user access:

-Note: If your user is listed in the Windows administrator group, disabled the following default configuration (you can also replace the the whole configuration).
+- The user for requesting restore operations is required to be listed in the Windows administrator group
+- To allow individual keys for the account make sure to disable the following default configuration
+- Even the user is an administrator, the user will not be able to log-in interactively if you don't set a password
+- The user is only running the restore command invoking the PowerShell script.
+No interactive login is required
+- Ensure the following settings are not enabled to allow individual SSH keys for each admin account needed

 ```
 # Match Group administrators